droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./test/functional/keypool.py - Wallet keypool tests that interact with wallet locking/unlocking.

+./test/functional/keytool-popup.py - Tests Core's keypool refilling functionality (and the keys being marked as used when necessary) [*Added in 0.15*](https://github.com/bitcoin/bitcoin/pull/11022).

 ./test/functional/listsinceblock.py - Tests the *listsinceblock* RPC functionality.
 In particular, it really wants to make sure that, if there's a reorg, the code will use the fork point as a reference, and not the relative position of a chain with less work. [*Added in 0.14*](https://github.com/bitcoin/bitcoin/pull/9516).

 ./test/functional/listtransactions.py - Tests the *listtransactions* RPC functionality.